 GIMBAL STABILIZER MODE

 Before the beginners start to think that a $30 gimbal is on the same level as “any other gimbals”, here is a quick crash course.
 Most common gimbals do 3-axis stabilization – Tilt, pan, and roll.
 But the L08 only stabilizes a single axis, the roll.
-So yes, this is far from “any other gimbals”.
+So yes, this is far from “a true professional gimbal”.
 Don’t get me wrong though, it is still better than handheld.

 Back to the review, the stabilizer is simple enough to figure out even if you don’t read the manual.
 No need to install an app to use.